ryanlimdx/FluidTrades/README.md

 A web platform for casual and investors alike to consolidate their investments in one place.
 Developed using the MERN (MongoDB, Express, React, Node) tech stack.

-Credits to :
+## Credits
-[Twelve Data API on RapidAPI]([url](https://rapidapi.com/twelvedata/api/twelve-data1/)), which provided us with real time data on charts and prices of assets.
+[Twelve Data API on RapidAPI](https://rapidapi.com/twelvedata/api/twelve-data1/), which provided us with real time data on charts and prices of assets.

-[Ed Roh]([url](https://www.youtube.com/watch?v=wYpCWwD1oz0)), whose youtube video we referenced to achieve theme support for our platform.
+[Ed Roh](https://www.youtube.com/watch?v=wYpCWwD1oz0), whose youtube video we referenced to achieve theme support for our platform.

 ## Team Members
 Wang Helin